 At each station, a plan view camera system will be deployed to capture downward facing images of the seafloor.
-At least eight images will be collected at each station to capture within station variability given the narrower field of view (~0.5 to 1 m2) relative to the field of view obtained from the drop camera surveys conducted by SMAST.
+At least eight images will be collected at each station to capture within station variability given the narrower field of view (~0.5 to 1 m2) relative to the field of view obtained from the drop camera surveys conducted by SMAST (0.6 m2 to 2.5 m2).
 An Ocean Imaging® Model DSC24000 plan view underwater camera system with two Ocean Imaging® Model 400-37 Deep Sea Scaling lasers attached to a steal frame will be used to collect plan view images of the seafloor surface.
 The PV underwater camera system consists of a Nikon® D7100 or D7200 DSLR camera encased in a pressure housing, a 24 VDC autonomous power pack, a 500 W strobe, and a bounce trigger.
 A weight is attached to the bounce trigger with a stainless-steel cable so that the weight hangs below the camera frame; the scaling lasers project two red dots that were separated by a constant distance (26 cm) regardless of the field of view of the PV system.
 The field of view can be changed by increasing or decreasing the length of the trigger wire and, thereby, the camera height above the bottom when the picture is taken.
 As the PV camera system is lowered to the seafloor, the weight attached to the bounce trigger contacts the seafloor prior to the camera frame reaching the seafloor and triggers the PV camera.
 Obtaining a clear image of the seafloor is dependent on the water column turbidity and the length of the trigger wire.
 A tradeoff exists between obtaining a larger field of view by using a longer trigger wire and a highly resolved image given the turbidity conditions, which may limit the distance from the seafloor that the camera can be to obtain a clear image.
+The PV camera system is a very effective way of capturing sea scallop presence and densities, an example image collected using this system is provided for illustrative purposes in Figure 3-13.
+Images will be annotated to reflect the presence and number of scallops; shell height will be manually measured for each scallop observed.
+Any scallops that are observed on the edge of the field of view of an image will be counted but the size measurements will be omitted.